In these Terms, the following terms have the meanings set out below:

 Amendments to terms and conditions

-We reserve the right to change these Terms (including any notices incorporated by reference) from time to time as we see fit and your continued use of this Site, including the national registers, will signify your acceptance of any amendment to these Terms on and from the date that the amended Terms are published on the Site.
+We reserve the right to change these Terms (including any notices incorporated by reference) from time to time as we see fit and your continued use of this Site, including any Content, the national registers, or data from them, will signify your acceptance of any amendment to these Terms on and from the date that the amended Terms are published on the Site.

 If any of these Terms (or any part of these Terms) is held to be invalid, unenforceable or illegal for any reason, it will be severed from these Terms and remaining Terms will continue in full force.